sinclairzx81/fastify-typebox/readme.md

 ## Reply

-Fastify TypeBox provides static type checking based on defined HTTP status codes.
+Fastify TypeBox implements static type checking which is derived from the status codes specified for a route.
 Users must call `status(...)` prior to calling `send(...)` where the specified status code is used to select the appropriate response schema.

 ```typescript
 fastify.get('/action', {